inaimathi/cl-notebook/README.md

 Hop into a browser and go to `localhost:4242/` (or whatever port you chose)

+A quick-ish video demo is available [here](https://vimeo.com/97623064) to get you sort-of-started.

 ### TODO
+#### Notes
+- We are not going to automatically evaluate notebooks on book load, and we won't be automatically re-evaluating and saving cells whose values have changed.
+Some cells might contain things like calls to `random`, or file-writes to freshly-generated temp-files; that makes the second goal difficult if not impossible.
+The first goal is annoying in the absence of the second; it means re-evaling all cells and saving those that changed since last time.
+This would potentially cause a notebook to change every time it was opened with cl-notebook, which is unacceptable from the user perspective.
+- Charts need to support
+	- Being saved to a pure HTML+CSS (no javascript) file
+	- Resizing naturally with larger or smaller screen sizes
+	- Data sets large enough that not all x-axis labels will fit
+	- Print support is a nice-to-have, but conflicts heavily with the previous goal

 ##### Thoughts
 - Do we want to provide a straight-up scratch REPL for each user?
 - Cells are now updated if their content is different on a notebook-load.
 This means that books that contain timestamp-related cells or similar will always be changed when they're opened.
 Is that what we really want?